-Take a look at the linked video to give you an idea for ways to tell the story.
+Take a look at the linked video to give you an idea of ways to tell the story.
 You can add your own embellishments, of course, but sometimes it’s nice to just see how one person does it.

 Other Ways to Tell the Story

 Some people like to use flannel boards when they tell stories, and I have adapted the story to be used as a flannel board story.
 Towards the end of the article, you will see patterns for cutting out felt to make your own pieces for the story and another format for reading the story that works well with flannel board narration.
 Some people feel more secure if they have all the pieces in front of them and can just place them on the board as they tell the story.